shawly/docker-ps3netsrv/README.md

 ps3netsrv does not have root permissions within the container, it runs as user `ps3netsrv` which by default has the UID 1000 and the GID 1000.
 There are two solutions for this issue, `bob` could change the ownership of his `ps3games` folder to 1000:1000, which is a bad idea because he will lose access if he does not have the UID 1000.

-The better solution is to override the `ps3netsrv` user's UID and GID, this can be done with the environment variables `USER_ID` and `GROUP_ID`.
+The better solution is to override the `ps3netsrv` user's UID and GID, this can be done with the environment variables `PUID` and `PGID`.
 `bob` has the UID 10002 and his `bob` group has the GID 10003 so we need to change the environment variables, like this:

 ```